JeremyAnsel/xwa_hooks/xwa_hook_pilot/zip/readme.txt

 The format is a line per mesh: mesh index, angle, speed, behavior
 Speed must be a multiple of 2.
-Behavior can be 0, 1, or 2:
+Behavior can be 0, 1, 2, 3, 4, 5:
 - 0 means constant rotation
 - 1 means rotation with random
 - 2 means rotation with random and pause
+- 3 means the behavior of the mesh 3 of the vanilla HangarDroid
+- 4 means the behavior of the mesh 1 of the vanilla HangarDroid2
+- 5 means the behavior of the mesh 2 of the vanilla HangarDroid2

 To define wich meshes are animated when the cockpit is displayed, create a file named "FlightModels\[Model]PilotCockpit.txt" or create a section named "[PilotCockpit]" in "FlightModels\[Model].ini".
 When the "[PilotCockpit]" is empty, the values of the "[Pilot]" section are used.